-Until the grapes end up in wine production, the manufacturing process is still vegan as a rule.
-But that changes as soon as the winemakers use casein, egg white, lysozyme, albumin, swim bladders from fish, or gelatin - i.e. animal products - to remove suspended matter from the wine after fermentation.
+Until the grapes end up in the wine cellar, the production process is generally still vegan.
+But this changes as soon as the winemakers use casein, egg white, lysozyme, albumin, swim bladders from fish or gelatine for wine clarification. animal products - use to remove suspended solids from the wine after fermentation.

 Good to know: Yeasts are also necessary for the fermentation of the wine.
 However, these belong to the fungi and are therefore vegan.

-animal additives in wine production
+Animal additives in wine production

 - CaseinCasein is obtained from boiled milk and used by winemakers to remove turbidity or a slight vinegar tinge from white wines.
-Even if the casein usually remains only in a small proportion in the final wine, it is ultimately vegetarian but not vegan.
+Even if the casein usually remains only in a small proportion in the final wine, this is ultimately vegetarian but not vegan.

 - Fish bubble: The swim bladder, often used by sturgeon and specially prepared for wine production, is also intended to clarify unwanted turbidity from the wine.
 This insert is also not vegan and not vegetarian.

 Notice: The glue of the wine labels is also often (strictly speaking) not vegan, as it contains casein glues.
 The same applies to the cardboard of the bottles.
 To find out more about this, you usually have to ask each supplier separately.
 At some point, however, one knows the brands that are animal-friendly and the producer:s that produce exclusively vegan wines.